Ziggy Pig and Silly Seal: Fictional character biographies

 Ziggy Pig and Silly Seal are a type of traditional comedy duo, the straight man and the stooge.
-Ziggy, who wears a blue hat and a black and yellow sweater with a red "Z", is the slightly smarter of the two, with Silly, a white seal with a toboggan cap and a scarf, the bumbling but occasionally triumphant sidekick whose "help" results in humorous complications.
+Ziggy, who wears a blue hat and a black and yellow sweater with a red "Z", is the slightly smarter of the two, with Silly, a white seal with a toboggan cap and a scarf, the bumbling but occasionally triumphant sidekick.
 The two often find themselves united on comic book covers against antagonist Toughy Cat.

 In other media

-The movie Bill & Ted's Excellent Adventure features a scene in an ice cream parlor in which French emperor Napoleon, snatched through time, is challenged to eat a massive ice cream concoction called a "Ziggy Pig".
-The crowd eggs him on with the chant, "Eat the Pig! / Eat the Pig! / Ziggy, Ziggy, Ziggy Zig!"
-After he does so, Napoleon receives a badge depicting the Timely Comics character.